HuanYin94/mal_vehicle/readme.md

 2019.05.31 data

+calib.launch:      to see the calib result of two lasers

 mapping:           use two laser sensors to build a dense map

+map_transformer:   transform the map according to the tfs, once